 Barclays didn’t name any companies.
 The Energy Department suspended other applications after Cheniere’s permit and commissioned a study of the impact of exports on domestic energy use, output and prices before making decisions on permit requests.
 A portion of the study was published in January, while a second part hasn’t been issued.

 “Decisions will be made in a timely manner following the analysis,” Clark Stevens, a White House spokesman, said today in an e-mail.

-Investors including Sempra Energy (SRE) with partners Mitsubishi Corp.
+Investors including Sempra Energy (SRE:US) with partners Mitsubishi Corp.
 (8058) and Mitsui & Co.
-Ltd. (8031), Freeport LNG with Macquarie Group Ltd. (MQG), and Dominion Resources Inc. (D) applied for approvals from the Energy Department.
+Ltd. (8031), Freeport LNG with Macquarie Group Ltd. (MQG), and Dominion Resources Inc. (D:US) applied for approvals from the Energy Department.

 The Sierra Club is seeking to block Dominion’s export plan, because the San Francisco-based environmental group said it would encourage hydraulic fracturing, a drilling technique that it said harms natural resources and people.

 To contact the reporter on this story: Katarzyna Klimasinska in Washington at email@example.com